CESARBR/knot-fog-connector/README.md

 #### onPropertiesUpdated(cb): Promise&lt;Void&gt;

 Register a callback to handle properties updates on the cloud.
+Called when a cloud application updates the device's properties.

 ##### Argument